|8 people foods that

-Most pet owners have heard chocolate is poisonous to pets, but do they know that other common
+Most pet owners have heard chocolate is poisonous to pets, but do they know that other

-about pets getting into people food.
+calls about pets getting into people food.
 Here are eight of the most harmful.

 What they’re in: Uncooked grapes, raisins, and currants are likely more

 toxic than cooked fruit.

 Don’t forget about raisins in cereals, trail mixes, baked goods, and snack

 Threat to pets: These fruits can cause acute kidney failure in dogs and

 may cause kidney failure in cats and ferrets as well.

 While not all dogs and cats will develop kidney failure, it’s impossible to